 Ed’s technology reporting began while he was at WGN Radio, trademarking the term Technogadgets®.
 For more than 2 decades, he’s covered the high-tech lifestyle beat and has been featured on television and radio stations nationwide.
 Ed’s humorous approach and unpredictable style make his segments entertaining for techno-wizards and the techno-clueless alike.
 Among his accomplishments at WGN Radio, Ed Curran was the first host to combine a live radio broadcast with an AOL chatroom.
 Digital lifestyle author Howard Rheingold, who wrote “The Virtual Community: Homesteading on the Electronic Frontier,” called Ed “a pioneer on the electronic frontier — the hippest guy in radioland!”

 Along with many successful years in radio at WIND, WGN, WLS and WGCI, Ed has also been a versatile television broadcaster.
 His high-tech reports were seen on WGN-TV’s Morning News, where he also filled in as weather forecaster.
 He later served as CNN’s high-tech correspondent and joined the NBC-owned station in Chicago as a meteorologist.
 In 2002, Ed joined the CBS-owned and operated station in Chicago, WBBM, as a meteorologist and reporter.

 A lifelong Chicagoan, Ed graduated from Columbia College with a BA in Broadcast Communications.
 He has been awarded the American Meteorological Society’s Certified Broadcast Meteorologist (CBM) seal.
 To earn the CBM, broadcasters must hold a degree in meteorology or equivalent from an accredited college or university, pass a rigorous written exam and have their on-air work reviewed to assess technical competence, informational value, explanatory value and communication skills.

-A nine-time Emmy award recipient, Ed lives in the northwest suburbs with his wife Monica, son Jeff and their two dogs.
+A ten-time Emmy award recipient, Ed lives in the northwest suburbs with his wife Monica, son Jeff and their two dogs.
 Ed’s daughter, Jessica, is married and lives in the Chicago area.